-Built around 1910, the stately Dow House on Mill Road in Boissevain, a municipally-designated historic site (1995), is a large and finely detailed red brick dwelling of four-square design, with a well-conceived verandah and strong roof line.
-The well-known Boissevain landmark housed the prominent George Dow family for over 80 years, including businessman Edward Dow, also the town’s Mayor (1946-1968) and a provincial politician.
+Built in 1909 at a cost of about $3,600, this two-storey brick residence on Mill Road North in Boissevain, a municipally-designated historic site (January 1995), is a large and finely detailed dwelling of four-square design, with a well-conceived verandah and strong roof line.
+Its first occupant was lawyer Norman Phelps Buckingham (1867-1936) and his family until 1913 when they moved to Vancouver, British Columbia.
+For over 80 years, it housed members of the prominent Dow family, including businessman Edward Dow, the town’s Mayor and a provincial politician.
+The house was extensively renovated in the late 1990s and early 2000s by local lawyer Michael Waldron.

 See also: